jacebrowning/webcalc/README.md

 # webcalc

-Demo DevOps project for Beer City Code 2017
+Demo project for the 2017 Beer City Code workshop on Continuous Delivery.